-Everyone understands how important it is to get their teeth checked by the dentist every 6 months and physical with your doctor every year, but have eye exams low on their list of priorities.
+Most people understand how important it is to get their teeth checked by the dentist every 6 months and a physical with your doctor every year, but eye exams are generally low on their list of priorities.

 Some people think that an eye exam is only for people that have bad vision.
 That is further from the truth than ever.
 Many people don’t even know how often they are supposed to get an eye exam.